kelynch/docker-omeka_a11y/README.md

+This is a test PR for seeing how to manage open PRs when replacing a branch name.

 ## Omeka_a11y Docker Image
 Docker image to build and deploy an installation of Omeka_a11y with plugins required to facilitate DPLAH's Passthrough Workflow.